_images/Bug72.jpg

 Parameters:

-Axis (enum TelescopeAxes) – The axis about which this info is desired
+Axis (TelescopeAxes) – The axis about which this information is required

 Returns: